awulkiew/graphical-debugging/README.md

 Watch window displaying plot representation of variables in a single image.
 Type of plot can be set in **Options**.

-Supported containers of values convertible to double:
+Supported containers of values convertible to double and containers of points:

   * STL: array, vector, deque, list
   * Boost.Array: array
   * Boost.Container: vector, static_vector

+where points can be of any supported point type (coordinate system is ignored):

+  * STL: complex, pair
+  * Boost.Geometry: point, point_xy
+  * Boost.Polygon: point_data

 ![Plot Watch](images/plot_watch.png)